Searching for details:

 The stage separation systems was almost identical to that of Korolev's R-7 booster.
 It included an interstage truss structure allowing the ignition and free exhaust for the second stage engine seconds before the first stage separates.
 The second stage used liquid oxygen as an oxidizer and UDMH as fuel.
 The underground launch complex Mayak-2 in Kapustin Yar was modified for two-stage 63S1 vehicle.

 The second attempt followed on December 21, 1961.
-The active flight of the vehicle 63S1 # 2LK with a DS-2 satellite run smoothly until the engine on the second stage prematurely cut off.
+The active flight of the vehicle 63S1 No. 2LK with a DS-2 satellite run smoothly until the engine on the second stage prematurely cut off.
 Investigation found that the rate at which oxidizer was evaporating inside the stage when warmed up by the engine heat was higher than anticipated.
-As a result, the propellant was consumed early in flight and engine shot down at 353.3 seconds from launch.
+As a result, the propellant was consumed early in flight and the engine was shot down at 353.3 seconds from launch.

 Before the end of 1965, the 63S1 rocket successfully launched 22 payloads.
 By that time, Soviet military also got interested in the launcher for a series of semi-experimental satellites.
 The special version of the rocket, designated 63SM and the underground launch complex in Kapustin Yar designated "Dvina" were assigned for the program.
 First test launch took place in October 1965.

 At the meantime, the new surface launch complex for the rocket was under construction in Plesetsk.
-Encoded "Raduga" (Rainbow), it was designed specifically for the Cosmos-2 by Central Design Bureau of Transport Machine Building.
+Encoded "Raduga" (Rainbow), it was designed specifically for the Kosmos-2 by Central Design Bureau of Transport Machine Building.

 The facility featured a set of unique hardware for handling five types of propellant and three types of gases, including liquid nitrogen and the air heated up to 120°C.